 VIGIL MECHANISM/WHISTLE BLOWER POLICY

-The Company has a vigil mechanism to deal with instance of fraud and mismanagement ifany.
-The policy is in place and the Company has uploaded the same on its website.
+The Board of Directors has formulated a Whistle Blower Policy in compliance with theSection 177(10) read with Regulation 22 of SEBI (Listing Obligation and DisclosureRequirement) Regulations 2015.
+The Company has a vigil mechanism to deal with instance offraud and mismanagement if any.
+The policy is in place and the Company has uploaded thesame to its website.

-ENERGY.
-TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE
+ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE

 The information required under Section 134 (3) (m) of the Companies Act 2013 read withthe Companies (Accounts) Rules 2014 with respect to conservation of energy technologyabsorption and foreign exchange earnings/outgo is given hereto and forms a part of thisreport.

 FORM - A